-- A. This section applies to all interior hallway lighting in new building designs. - B. This section applies to renovation work within existing buildings, if the installation of new light fixtures, or the relocation of existing light fixtures is a part of the renovation.
+- A. This section applies to all interior and exterior lighting in "new building" designs. - B. This section applies to "renovation work" within existing buildings--if the installation of new light fixtures, or the relocation of existing light fixtures is a part of the renovation, and the lighting work involves at least 50% of the lighting within the renovated space. - C. Any deviation or exception to the requirements of this section requires the prior written approval of the Director of the Operations and Maintenance (O&M) Department in Facilities Management Electrical Systems Section, as well as notification to the Electrical Systems Section within O&M.